 One big complaint I've heard over the years from subcontractors is that the general contractors are not ready for them when they show up to perform the job.
 What's the breakdown here?
 What are the subcontractors to do with their time that was scheduled for the general contractor?
-This problem causes a huge loss in revenue, stresses business relationships, and is totally preventable!
+This problem causes a huge loss in revenue, stresses business relationships, and is totally preventable.

-Project Management and Scheduling
+Project management and scheduling

 Once a cabinet layout is secured for a remodel, it's important to identify what other project components they affect.
-Does plumbing and electrical need to be moved or added?
+Do plumbing and electrical need to be moved or added?
 Does drywall need to be opened up?
 What about flooring?
 You get the idea.

 When I bid on a kitchen project, I go through a list that helps me to identify the scope of the remodel and which of my subcontractors I'll need.
 It's my job as the general contractor to think ahead and create my layout work before they arrive so that once the project starts, each subcontractor knows what's expected.
-I maintain a high level of communication with my subs and share the schedule with them, because I realize they have schedules to keep as well.
+I maintain a high level of communication with my subs and share the schedule with them because I realize they have schedules to keep as well.

-Over the years I have fostered long-term relationships with my subs and have found cooperative effort essential to keeping my projects' quality high and on track!
+Over the years I have fostered long-term relationships with my subs and have found cooperative effort essential to keeping my projects' quality high and on track.

-Tip 1: Listen to the Room
+Tip 1: Listen to the room

 Now check the walls for plumb and verify if they are leaning in or out, especially at the corners.
-You must realize that the inner most point to the room is where the cabinets will be set from because if you have a refrigerator panel or stove and hood cabinet ends, the upper and lower cabinets need to perfectly line up with each other at these locations.
+You must realize that the innermost point to the room is where the cabinets will be set from because if you have a refrigerator panel or stove and hood cabinet ends, the upper and lower cabinets need to perfectly line up with each other at these locations.

 Measure from the innermost point of the wall from the corners to these locations and draw your vertical plumb lines.
 Also, take a 6-foot level as a straight edge and check the wall plane for humps and mark these.
 If you have a significant hump in the wall in the middle of a run, you may have to shim the cabinets down the run on either side of that hump.